Avaiga/taipy-getting-started/steps/explain_md/step_7_GUI_first_scenario.md

 # Building the GUI and selectors

-Just as before, you are going to create a GUI around this new configuration.
+Just as before, this new configuration needs a new GUI.
 The scenario will be created and executed at the beginning then, a selector will be used to select a pipeline among the `baseline` and `ml` pipeline.

 <p align="center">
     <img src="/steps/images/selector.gif" width=250>